Lipschitz and path isometric embeddings of metric spaces: More on path isometric embeddings

-Roughly speaking we would like to claim the following.
-Since $f$ is a path isometry, it sends infinitesimal balls in $(M,\norm{\cdot})$ to infinitesimal balls in $(f(M),d_{\mathbb E})$.
-However, if $f$ is differentiable at $q$ then infinitesimal balls at $f(q)$ are circles and, being $df_q$ linear, infinitesimal balls at $q$ would be ellipses.
+\proof[Proof of Proposition \ref{Finsler}.]
+We prove that the norm $\norm{\cdot}$ at a point comes from a scalar product by showing that it is the pull back norm of an Euclidean norm via a linear map.
+Roughly speaking, we would like to claim the following.
+Assume that $f$ is differentiable at $p$.
+Since $f$ is a path isometry, it sends infinitesimal metric balls at $p$ in $(M,\norm{\cdot})$ to infinitesimal metric balls at $f(p)$ in $(f(M),d_{\mathbb E})$.
+However, infinitesimal balls at $f(p)$ are spheres and, $df_p$ being linear, infinitesimal balls at $p$ would be ellipsoids.